Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning: Related Work

 \section{Related Work}

-The rise of encrypted traffic in recent years has led to a marked increase in the adoption of flow-based techniques that depend on ML for the analysis of statistical or time series data.
-Among these techniques are $k$-Nearest Neighbors (KNN), Random Forest (RF), Naive Bayes (NB), and Support Vector Machines (SVM)~\cite{pacheco2020framework,sun2010novel,velan2015survey}.
-DL and deep neural network (NN) techniques have surfaced more recently for the classification of encrypted communications~\cite{lotfollahi2020deep,wang2018datanet}.
+The growth of encrypted network traffic has driven the increased use of ML techniques for flow-based analysis.
+Classical methods such as $k$-Nearest Neighbors, Random Forest, Naive Bayes, and Support Vector Machines~\cite{pacheco2020framework,sun2010novel,velan2015survey} have been widely applied, and more recently, deep learning (DL) approaches have emerged for classifying encrypted communications~\cite{lotfollahi2020deep,wang2018datanet}.

-The authors in~\cite{tong2018novel} proposed a two-stage traffic classification approach using RF and convolutional neural networks (CNN), demonstrating high accuracy (up to $99\%$) across various QUIC-based services.
-In another work~\cite{rezaei2020multitask}, the authors developed a multi-task traffic classification technique using CNN that predicted bandwidth requirements, flow duration, and traffic class, outperforming single-task and transfer learning approaches with up to $90\%$ accuracy on ISCX~\cite{ISCXDataset} and QUIC~\cite{QUICDataset} public datasets.
-The same authors later proposed a semi-supervised method using CNN that showed potential even when trained on a small dataset.
-Their work differs from ours in two major ways.
-To begin, their method is trained and evaluated only on Google's services using Google web servers, as opposed to ours, which is trained and evaluated on many different web servers.
-Second, they classify the type of service rather than the characteristics of the QUIC connection itself.

-In~\cite{almuhammadi2023quic}, the authors addressed the difficulties presented by encrypted traffic using five different ensemble ML techniques: RF, Extra Trees, Gradient Boosting Tree, Extreme Gradient Boosting Tree (EGBT), and the Light Gradient Boosting Model (LGBM).
-They assessed these ML models using a publicly accessible dataset and found that EGBT and LGBM perform particularly well in terms of high accuracy and efficiency when it comes to classifying encrypted QUIC traffic.
-Their dataset includes five distinct QUIC traffic types that were created specifically for ML classification using only the Google web server, whereas ours includes many web servers and over $72,000$ distinct traces.

-The authors in~\cite{secchi2022exploring} showed work utilizing SVM, KNN, RF, and NN models for encrypted traffic classification, demonstrating impressive results, with all models achieving over $97\%$ accuracy on QUIC traffic.
-Their work, unlike ours, is intended for QUIC over satellite only, mitigating the different client-server behaviors among different web servers.
-In a different work, the authors in~\cite{towhid2022encrypted} developed a self-supervised approach for encrypted network traffic classification that, despite having few labeled data, achieved $98\%$ accuracy on the QUIC dataset, surpassing the baseline by $3\%$.
-Unlike us, the QUIC dataset only contains Google connections and its classification technique works exclusively on (numerous) Google services.
-We on the other hand, estimate certain characteristics of the connection itself.

-In their work, the authors of~\cite{izadi2022network} devised a method to differentiate between VPN and non-VPN encrypted traffic using the ISCX VPN-non-VPN dataset.
-This approach combines the ant-lion meta-heuristic algorithm, the self-organizing map algorithm, and CNN for feature extraction and classification, yielding a high accuracy of $98\%$ on the test data.
-Analogously, a separate study~\cite{izadi2022network11} by the same authors employed data fusion methods and DL for traffic classification on the same dataset.
-Their classification, unlike ours, is whether it is a VPN or non-VPN data connection.